Rating of Perceived Exertion (RPE)

 A less taxing way?
 Most calculators use a validated prediction equation to calculate estimated max heart rate.
 One frequently used is:

-The second step is to determine your resting hear rate (rHR).
+The second step is to determine your resting heart rate (rHR).

 |Garmin||Use the Heart Rate Widget on your watch|